Orionagappe/MistTracker/Mist V0009.md

 // - All wave, metric, and physics logic should reference pureMathPhysicsEngine.js for consistency.
 // - All multi-user and moderation logic should follow MistMulti.md guidelines.
 // - Milestone-based mode enablement should be enforced for all advanced features.
-// - Provenance should be attached to all user actions and events.